Our First Time

 But of course, if you aren't changing, you aren't growing so, in 2022, we moved the start/finish and event gathering to the Pryor Creek Recreational Center across from the Burdick Center and Pryor High School.
 This has been a wonderful move with lots of space, great facilities, easy access, and loads of parking.

-We welcomed some fresh faces and new leadership at the Pryor Area Chamber of Commerce in 2023.
+In 2023 we welcomed some fresh faces and new leadership at the Pryor Area Chamber of Commerce.
 And now in 2024, we're excited to include our new partners, Mayes County HOPE (Health, Outreach, Prevention, Education) and the Mayes County Trails Alliance.
 A warm welcome to all of you!

 Be careful what you wish for.